Cancer Immunotherapy Named 2013 “Breakthrough of the Year”

 December 23, 2013 |

 The editors highlighted in particular the work of James Allison, director of CRI’s Scientific Advisory Council.
 Allison is the person responsible for developing the checkpoint blockade approach to cancer immunotherapy: antibodies are used to target specific molecules on immune cells, which empowers them to find and attack cancer cells.
-The first antibody drug of this kind was the anti-CTLA-4 antibody called ipilimumab, which is manufactured by Bristol-Myers Squibb and which the FDA approved in 2011.
+The first drug of this kind was the anti-CTLA-4 antibody called ipilimumab, which is manufactured by Bristol-Myers Squibb and which the FDA approved in 2011.
 Ipilimumab is now first-line treatment for patients with metastatic melanoma—a type of cancer largely resistant to standard chemotherapy.

-In addition to checkpoint blockade antibodies, the editors also pointed to recent advances in adoptive immunotherapy—removing a patient’s immune cells, engineering them in the lab, and then re-infusing them back into the patient to fight cancer.
+In addition to checkpoint blockade antibodies, the editors also pointed to recent advances in adoptive cell therapy—removing a patient’s immune cells, engineering them in the lab, and then re-infusing them back into the patient to fight cancer.
 Carl June of the University of Pennsylvania and Michel Sadelain of Memorial Sloan-Kettering—both winners of the 2012 Coley Award—are leading efforts to develop this approach, which has already shown remarkable success in patients with leukemia.

 In choosing cancer immunotherapy as this year’s breakthrough, the award committee was calling attention to the potential of the approach to radically change the treatment of cancer in the coming years.
 Highlighting the eye-catching results of several patients—including those of 6-year-old Emily Whitehead—whose lives have been spared by experimental immunotherapies, the editors cited an emerging belief among oncologists that “a corner has been turned and we won't be going back.”